-The City of Thornton maintains 148 traffic signals and is adding approximately three per year.
+The city of Thornton maintains 158 traffic signals and is adding approximately three per year.
 Traffic signals are installed only after meeting warrants established in the Manual of Uniform Traffic Control Devices published by the Federal Highway Administration.

 The traffic signals on Colorado Boulevard, Holly Street, Huron Street, Thornton Parkway, Washington Street, 84th Avenue, 88th Avenue, 120th Avenue, 128th Avenue, 136th Avenue, and 144th Avenue are on coordinated traffic signal systems.
 The traffic signals along 104th Avenue are also coordinated, but maintained from I-25 to Irma Drive by the City of Northglenn.

-The City of Thornton collects data about its streets on a continuous basis.
+The city of Thornton collects data about its streets on a continuous basis.
 The data includes 24-hour counts, turning movements, pedestrians, speeds, and data provided by consultants.
-The City’s 24-hour Count map is being updated quarterly and can be found under our featured links.
-For traffic count or speed information, please call or email Darrell Alston, 720-977-6480 or call or e-mail Vinicio Carrillo, 720-977-6484.
+The city’s 24-hour count map is being updated quarterly and can be found under our featured links on this page.
+For traffic count or speed information, please email or call the Traffic Division at firstname.lastname@example.org or 720-977-6490.

 Counts shown on the map are bi-directional.
 The first number shown at each location is the count.
 The second number shown is the year the count was taken.
 Use the pan and zoom functions in Adobe Acrobat Reader to view count information at a particular location.
-Note, this map is formatted for a 36" x 58" print size.
+Note, this map is formatted for a 36-inch by 58-inch print size.
 Information may not be visible if printed at smaller sizes.

 Traffic Control Permits